kimandrew927/EAS510_Assignment4/README.md

 HOW TO RUN THE CODE:

 1. GO TO THE GOOGLE COLLAB NOTEBOOK AND PRESS OPEN IN COLLAB

 2. DOWNLOAD THE all_cities.zip FOLDER AND UPLOAD IT INTO THE GOOGLE COLLAB

 3. TO UNZIP THE FILE RUN THE FIRST CELL (IF YOUR PATH IS DIFFERENT PLEASE REPLACE IT)

 4. ONCE THE FILE IS UNZIPPED LOCATE THE UNZIPPED FOLDER, ENSURE THE PATH IS CORRECT IN THE 3rd CELL WHERE WE ARE LOADING THE DATA.
 IF IT IS DIFFERENT PLEASE CHANGE IT.

 5. RUN THE FULL NOTEBOOK, ENSURE THE DATA WAS LOADED CORRECTLY FROM THE OUTPUT OF PREPROCESSING

 6. LOOK AT THE OUTPUTS UNDER EACH CELL.
+I HAVE WRITTEN ANALYSIS FOR EACH PART OF THE NOTEBOOK.

 7. EACH TASK HAS EXPLAINATIONS IN THE NOTEBOOK, PLEASE LOOK AT THE NOTEBOOK FOR EASIER UNDERSTANDING(NOTEBOOK HAS ALL THE CHARTS/VISUAL DATA).
 I WILL INCLUDE THE REPORT HERE AS WELL